Blog Details Shape

 Examples to illustrate the concept of ECP

 For example, let's consider a scenario where we are testing an age validation feature in a software application.
-Through equivalence partitioning, we can divide the input values into equivalence Partitioning:
+Through equivalence partitioning, we can divide the input values into equivalence partitioning:

 • Age Validation: